OpenAsar/arrpc/README.md

 ### Custom Clients

-#### ArmCord
+#### ArmCord, Vesktop
-ArmCord has arRPC specially integrated, just enable the option in it's settings (server not required)!
+These clients have arRPC specially integrated, just enable the option in its settings (server not required)!

 #### Webcord
 1. Get [the arRPC server running](#server-required)